Neptune High School

 Neptune High School is a comprehensive four-year community public high school that serves students in ninth through twelfth grades from Neptune Township, in Monmouth County, in the U.S. state of New Jersey, operating as part of the Neptune Township Schools.
 Neptune Township Schools is one of New Jersey's 31 former Abbott districts.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1929.

-As of the 2023–24 school year, the school had an enrollment of 1,102 students and 91.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.1:1.
-There were 509 students (46.2% of enrollment) eligible for free lunch and 109 (9.9% of students) eligible for reduced-cost lunch.
+As of the 2024–25 school year, the school had an enrollment of 1,129 students and 87.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.0:1.
+There were 616 students (54.6% of enrollment) eligible for free lunch and 131 (11.6% of students) eligible for reduced-cost lunch.

 Public school students in ninth through twelfth grades from Neptune City attend Neptune High School as part of a sending/receiving relationship with the Neptune City School District; in a study published in May 2015, the district looked at modifying its relationship with the Neptune Township district, considering leaving the agreement unchanged, adding students in grades 6–8 to the sending arrangement or a regionalization of the two districts.

 History

 Neptune High School was established in 1897 when the Ocean Grove Camp Meeting Association leased land at Main Street and Main Avenue in Ocean Grove to the Neptune Township Board of Education for educational purposes.
 The original building, completed in 1898, was designed by local architect Ernest A. Arend, and it was notable for its distinctive Romanesque architecture.

 Lida Doren served as the school's first principal and superintendent, making her the first woman in New Jersey to hold both positions simultaneously at a public high school.
 The school received architectural acclaim, including an award at the 1906 World's Fair.

-The building served as the township’s main high school until a new facility opened on Neptune Boulevard in September 1960.
-After that, the original building was used intermittently for other educational purposes until the 1980s, when it was abandoned and fell into disrepair.
+The building served as the township’s main high school until the current facility opened on Neptune Boulevard in September 1960, and now exists as the Jersey Shore Arts Center.

-In 1994, the Ocean Grove Historic Preservation Society, led by Herbert Herbst, purchased the building for $1 and began a restoration process aimed at converting it into a community arts venue.
-Renovations began in 1996, and by 2004, the facility reopened as the Jersey Shore Arts Center, home to art studios, performances, and community events.

 The school’s mascot and nickname also carry historical significance.
 “Scarlet Fliers” was coined in 1928 by student journalist James Lawrence Ogle in reference to the basketball team’s red uniforms and fast-paced play.
 King Neptune became the school’s official symbol during the same period, representing strength and knowledge.
 Although a red-tailed hawk was briefly used as a mascot in the early 2000s, the King Neptune emblem was formally reinstated in 2005.